The main page of their web site is here: http://badwater.com/

 So given how hard this is to get into and to prepare for there must be some pretty sweet rewards right?
 This is the awards list quoted from the web site:

 AWARDS: All racers who begin the event will receive a Badwater Ultramarathon t-shirt, hat, Race Magazine, and a goodie bag.
 All racers who officially complete the event within 60 hours will receive a finisher’s medal and a finisher's t-shirt.
-All racers who officially complete the course within 48 hours will also receive a commemorative Badwater Ultramarathon buckle.
+All racers who officially complete the course within 48 hours will also receive a commemorative Badwater Ultramarathon buckle.- So if you start the race you get a t-shirt, a hat, a magazine and a swag bag.

 - If you finish the race you get a medal and a finisher's t-shirt